woohoolabs/zen/README.md

 but you want a fully featured container, please choose another project.
 In this case, I would recommend you to check out the awesome [PHP-DI](https://github.com/php-di/php-di) instead of Zen.

+But if constructor and property injection of objects is enough for you then Zen will amaze you with its simplicity (the core of the project only consists of cc.
+600 lines of code) and high speed (it can't be further improved substantially).

 ## Install

 The steps of this process are quite straightforward.
 The only thing you need is [Composer](http://getcomposer.org).